We may earn commission from affiliate links β

 We always recommend rafting or kayaking along Croatia’s most beautiful rivers in crystal-clear waters.

-They’re surrounded by a karst canyon that makes it easy on the eyes as well as fun!
+They’re surrounded by a karst canyon that makes it easy on the eyes and fun!
 Almost anyone can do this activity because it requires no experience whatsoever.
 This is definitely a great activity if you’re visiting Croatia with kids.
-Rafting will get you up close and personal with nature, and you can even go swimming under the Krupa waterfalls.
+Rafting will get you up close and personal with nature, and you can even swim under the Krupa waterfalls.

-Zadar County is blessed with many, many beaches (including a few hidden gems!).
+Zadar County is home to many beaches (including a few hidden gems!).
 Here are just a few we love:

 Kolovare Beach

-Kolovare is a public beach in Zadar city.
-This Zadar beach is clean (Blue Flag status, to be exact!) and has all the facilities you’ll need, including showers, toilets, changing stalls, lounge chairs, and beautiful pine woods that provide excellent shade when the sun gets toasty.
+Kolovare is a public beach in Zadar City.
+This Zadar beach is clean (Blue Flag status, to be exact!) and has all the necessary facilities, including showers, toilets, changing stalls, lounge chairs, and beautiful pine woods that provide excellent shade when the sun gets toasty.

 Borik Beach

-They have geared the beach so that there’s loads of entertainment for the children.
+They have geared the beach so that the children can be entertained.
 The beach itself is shallow with a sandy bottom.
-Borik Beach Zadar also has all the facilities you’ll need for a day out, such as food and drinks, toilets, changing stalls, and showers in case you want to wash the sandy sea from your skin before dinner in the Zadar city center.
+Borik Beach Zadar also has all the facilities you’ll need for a day out, such as food and drinks, toilets, changing stalls, and showers if you want to wash the sandy sea from your skin before dinner in the Zadar city center.

 Diklo Beach

 The waterfront is clean, making it great for families on holiday.
-The area is also known for hosting many sporting events in the Zadar region, an excellent place for participating in a few water sports activities while in Croatia.
+The area also hosts many sporting events in the Zadar region, an excellent place for participating in a few water sports activities while in Croatia.

 Zadar County is blessed with numerous stunning beaches.
-Here are a few of our faves:
+Here are the best beaches in the Zadar region:

-PetrΔane is a beautiful village located between Nin and Zadar.
-The village has a stunning harbor and boasts many pebble and concrete beaches for visitors to enjoy.
+Petrćane is a beautiful village located between Nin and Zadar.
+The town has a stunning harbor and boasts many pebble and concrete beaches for visitors to enjoy.
 Once in the water, sandy floors make these great beaches for families.
 The waterfronts along this village are also perfect for those seeking recreational sports on holiday.

-Complete with restaurants, hotels, and ways to easily travel to Zadar for additional cultural sightseeing, the village of PetrΔane itself has become a tourist destination that visitors choose as their home base when exploring the Zadar region.
+Complete with restaurants, hotels, and ways to easily travel to Zadar for additional cultural sightseeing, the village of Petrćane has become a tourist destination visitors choose as their home base when exploring the Zadar region.
 This is one of my favorite Zadar beaches.

 Zaton Beach

-Zaton Beach is quite possibly one of the largest beaches in the Zadar region and another with the desired Blue Flag status.
+Zaton Beach is quite possibly one of the most extensive beaches in the Zadar region and another with the desired Blue Flag status.
 You will find these sandy/pebble shores just west of Zadar.
-Beach day equipment is available for rent, including scooters, and both bar and food choices are close by for those in need of refreshment.
+Beach day equipment is available for rent, including scooters, and bar and food choices are nearby for those needing refreshments.

 This beach is part of the famous Zaton Holiday Resort, which has received excellent reviews from families with children.
-Additionally, the use of the resort’s nearby pools and slides are available as well.
+The use of the resort’s nearby pools and slides are also available.
 This Zadar beach is definitely one for the family.

 Pisak And Kulin Riviera